-On Thursday, March 4, 2021, at 12 pm CT the Solo & Small Firm Committee will host a roundtable to discuss the basics of accountings for attorneys.
-If you want to get a head start, check out the below introduction to some basic accounting issues that attorneys should know about while navigating the legal industry.
+On Thursday, March 4, 2021, at 12 pm CT the Solo & Small Firm Committee hosted a roundtable to discuss the basics of accountings for attorneys.
+Check out the below introduction to some basic accounting issues that attorneys should know about while navigating the legal industry.

 What are the Accounting Issues for Lawyers?